We are located at 8454 Beechmont Ave., Cincinnati, OH 45255.

 Many have asked if they can have another rescue do a home or fence check, to which our answer is, no. We are a private rescue with our own policies and requirements and we are the ones who are making the lifetime commitment to our dogs, not the other rescues.
 So, we need to be the ones to assess and evaluate homes for our dogs.

 The one-hour-radius for our puppy adoptions is set in place due to our understanding that it is in the best interest of the puppy to physically mature before sterilization surgery.
 Many of our rescue puppies are adopted at 8 weeks old, and based on evidence, we do not believe this is an appropriate age for sterilization.
 We provide all puppy spays and neuters through our vet when they reach the appropriate age for the surgery.
 This is a same-day surgery that is done at our local vet.
-In effort to ensure there are no issues with the adopters being able to drive back for this procedure, we require that all puppy adopters live within a one-hour radius of Cincinnati.
-We also take into consideration the distance our volunteers will have to travel to collect the puppy if the spay/neuter contract is breached.
+We also require all puppy adopters to bring the puppies back to PPAR to receive their 12 and 16 week puppy vaccinations.
+In effort to ensure there are no issues with the adopters being able to drive back to our area up to 3 times for these procedures, we require that all puppy adopters live within a one-hour radius of Cincinnati.
+We also take into consideration the distance our volunteers will have to travel to collect the puppy if the spay/neuter/vaccination contract is breached.

 It is of the utmost importance that we are thorough in our work and approval processes.
 In addition, we like to be able provide a trainer to adopters who may need it, to which we require our adoption coordinators to commit, evaluate, and make arrangements for.
 They do it with a smile, but this, too, takes time and a lot of work.
 The trainer we supply to our adopters also has guidelines in place as to how far she is able to travel.
 So, when deciding on our distance, we consider the time it takes in evaluating for a trainer, how far the trainer can travel, and finding homes that are the right match for our rescue dogs.